parenriquez/nlp/README.md

 Experiments and Results can be found in `Experiment.docx`.
 This details the experimentation done on finding the best hyperparameters for `model_0`, although the techniques used are **non-exhaustive**.
 It also includes the results for `model_1` and two experiments on `model_2`.

-This repository serves as a partial requirement to a project administered by Mr. Raphael Alampay, but also as a valuable resource for the author and to the readers.

 Thank you!